matthiasmullie/local-wmf-setup/README.md

 After running the setup (and if you didn't encounter any error), you should be able to surf to whatever vhost you configured (e.g. mediawiki.dev) and find a local copy of the

 ## Differences?
+hacks/LocalSettings.php will be run first, which will work around some functionality that would require a more elaborate setup.
+These are the most important changes.
+Custom changes can be added to config/LocalSettings.php, which will be loaded after wnf-config's CommonSettings.php has been read.

 ### CentralAuth
 CentralAuth can not be accessed from your local machine, so will be unloaded.

+### WikiData
+WikiData will not be available from your local machine, so will be unloaded.

+### VisualEditor
+Visual Editor will, by default, not be loaded because it requires Parsoid.
+If you are running Parsoid, manually add your config ($wgVisualEditorParsoidURL) in LocalSettings.php & Visual Editor will no longer be disabled.

 ### Captcha
 FancyCaptcha requires images in $wgCaptchaDirectory, so this setup will use SimpleCaptcha.

+### Test
+Exceptions, errors & debug toolbar will be displayed.

+### Cluster
+ArticleFeedbackv5, Echo & Flow can write data to a separate database; this is disabled by default.

+## Donate?
+Help keep Wikipedia free and consider [donating](https://donate.wikimedia.org/wiki/Special:FundraiserLandingPage).